SimonRafferty/Classic-Defender-Climate-Control/README.md

 The Defrost button turns on the AC, sets the heater valve to 100% (Hot) and the fan to maximum.
 If fitted, it also switches on the heated screen & mirrors.
 This combination is VERY effective!

 So far, it has worked flawlessly.

+It's designed to run on an Adafruit Huzzah32.
+Why use a relatively expensive ESP32 when you can buy one for $3?
+I've found them the most reliable in automotive applications with wide temperature variations, RF and electrical noise.
+The first version used a TTGO T-Display but with largely the same code, it kept crashing and after a few days, bricked itself!